mantidproject/mantid/dev-docs/source/ISISReflectometryInterface.rst

       m_mainPresenter->notifySettingsChanged();
     }

 - When a user interacts with the view, all the view needs to do is send the appropriate notification.
-The view does not know anything about the concrete type that it is notifying.
+By using an interface, the view does not know anything about the concrete type that it is notifying.
 This helps to avoid accidentally introducing logic into the view about what should happen on an event and instead just notify that an event happened.
-It could also be easily extended to support multiple notifyees of different types.
+It could also be easily extended to support multiple notifyees of different types, such as different subscribed presenters.

   .. code-block:: c++